Project BA Film and Media

 Screenwriting project

-The screenwriting project aims to demonstrate your ability to create, develop and write original script material and to reflect critically on this process.
-The project will take the form of (a) a film script or television episode script(s) of at least 60 minutes’ screen time, and (b) an evaluation essay on the development and context of the project.
+The screenwriting project will demonstrate your ability to create, develop and write original script material and to reflect critically on this process.
+It will take the form of (a) a film script or television episode script(s) of at least 60 minutes’ screen time, and (b) a 2000-word evaluation essay on the development and context of the project.
 Scripts must be original material - adaptations are not permitted.
-The evaluation essay must be at least 2000 words and must address the following issues:

-If you wish to undertake a screenwriting project, you will need to have successfully completed the Level 4 and 5 Screenwriting modules.
+You will need to have successfully completed the Level 4 and 5 Screenwriting modules to undertake this project.

 Practical project

-The practical project asks you to identify a subject to be addressed in an agreed form of practice-based work, and to accompany this with a critical practice essay.
+You are asked to identify a subject to be addressed in an agreed form of practice-based work, and to accompany this with a critical practice essay.
 The medium to be used, and its appropriate scope, must be negotiated in advance with the programme director.
-Examples of the form a project might take, but are not limited to, include a short film (of approximately 5-6 minutes running time), a website, a feature article, or a magazine or newspaper mock-up.
+The project might take the form of a short film (approximately 5-6 minutes), website, feature article, or magazine or newspaper mock-up.

-If you wish to undertake a practical project, you will need to have completed relevant practical modules and/or demonstrate that you already possess the requisite technical skills.
-You must also have independent access to the necessary equipment to be able to undertake the project; individual training and supply of equipment such as cameras cannot be provided.
+You will need to have completed relevant practical modules and/or demonstrate that you already possess the requisite technical skills to undertake this project.
+You must also have independent access to the necessary equipment.

 Learning objectives